AACN-REACT/C-vsJavascript/README.md

 ## TYPES

- C# is a statically typed language and dependent on .NET CLR (Common Language Runtime ) Types can be defined as different data-structures: classes; structs; enums; delegates; interfaces
+ C# is a statically typed language and dependent on .NET CLR (Common Language Runtime ) Types can be defined as different data-structures: classes; structs; enums; delegates; interfaces.
+ Its primitive types, passed by value are: **int, object, short, char, float, double, char and bool** All types are in fact basically _object_ data structures and the primitive types are implemented as _structs_

+ Javascript is dynamically typed: its types are established at runtime, although this gives less protection when authoring your code it does allow dynamic addition and deletion of object properties.
+It has 6 primitive types: **string, number, bigint, boolean, undefined, and symbol.**
+ These primitive types are passed by value but are converted to equivalent objects when running methods on them. eg.
+  **let x = 1234 ; x.toString()**  // "1234"   _x is read as a Number object and its 'toString' method is called to return "1234"_

 <br/>